-To oversee and advance the hospital’s sustainability efforts, the center—led by a group of hospital and clinical leaders—is comprises representatives from throughout the institution involved in environmental efforts.
-In collaboration with Mass General Brigham, the center will better coordinate the breadth of sustainability programs—large and small—ongoing at the hospital, expand those that are most effective, and propose and consider bold new initiatives.
+To oversee and advance the hospital’s sustainability efforts, the center—led by a group of hospital and clinical leaders—is comprised of representatives from throughout the institution involved in environmental efforts.
+In collaboration with Mass General Brigham, the Center coordinates the breadth of sustainability programs large and small that are ongoing at the hospital, expands those that are most effective, and proposes and considers bold and innovative new initiatives.

-Through the efforts of the center, Mass General strives to integrate sustainability into all aspects of its mission in order to improve environmental health of the hospital, as well as the health and well-being of the diverse communities it serves.
-In addition, the center will promote the gathering of appropriate data, disseminating new knowledge and learning the best ways to approach environmental issues from the health and health care perspectives.
+Through the efforts of the center, Mass General strives to integrate sustainability into all aspects of its mission in order to improve the environmental health of the hospital, as well as the health and well-being of the diverse communities it serves.
+In addition, the center promotes gathering appropriate data, disseminating new knowledge and learning the best ways to approach environmental issues from the health and health care perspectives.

 Guided by Our Pillars

 The Center for the Environment and Health pursues its mission with the guidance of its four pillars:

 Deliver health care in an environment-friendly way and serve as a model for others.

 Create new knowledge about the inextricable links between the environment and health as well as how to deliver health care sustainably.